emspishak/TextReminder/README.md

 *   Easily disable the app.
 *   Set the time interval between reminders.
 *   Alerts are temporarily disabled when in call.
+*   Clicking an (optional) notification will disable the currently active reminder.